jexnator/starter-academic/content/publication/IaaS/index.md

 **Machine learning**: P instances utilize GPUs for efficient algorithm processing, improve training and inference phases.
 **Graphics rendering**: Accelerate high-resolution graphics processing & rendering.

+## AWS EC2 Instance Pricing Models

+### 1. On-Demand Instances

+- Pay by hour or second, depending on the instance type (Most expensive EC2 pricing model).
+- Best for applications with short-term, spiky, or unpredictable workloads that cannot be interrupted.
+- No long-term commitment or upfront payment required.

+#### Task: On-Demand Instances: Dynamic Auto-Scaling During Sales Events

+Imagine managing an e-commerce platform's web servers in EC2 during Black Friday or Cyber Week.
+On-demand instances would be perfect, as you don't have to make a long-term commitment and therefore have the ability to scale flexibly at any time.

+### 2. Reserved Instances

+- Significant discount over On-Demand rates, in exchange for a commitment to use the instance for a 1 or 3-year term (Less expensive EC2 pricing model).
+- Ideal for applications with steady state or predictable usage.
+- Upfront payment and long-term commitment (1 or 3 years) required.

+#### Task: Reserved Instances: Backend for Financial Transactions

+Imagine you manage a bank's back-end infrastructure for financial transactions in EC2.
+The servers must be stable and run for several years.
+The reserved instances would be available to the bank at a cheaper and more predictable hourly rate due to the long-term commitment and are constantly available.

+### 3. Spot Instances

+- Purchase unused EC2 capacity at significantly lower rates than On-Demand (Cheapest EC2 pricing model).
+- Suitable for fault-tolerant applications such as big data, containerized workloads, and CI/CD pipelines that can tolerate interruptions.
+- No long-term commitment: price is based on supply & demand + instances can be interrupted within a short time when EC2 reclaims capacity.

+#### Task: Spot Instances: Overnight Batch Processing

+Imagine you want to batch process the inventory of your ecommerse website as cheaply as possible and at off-peak times on your backend.
+Using spot instances would be optimal as it minimizes costs by using unused EC2 capacity during off-peak hours to make important updates based on daily sales and inventory changes.

+## AWS Regions & Availability Zones (AZ)

+**Regions:**

+- **Definition:** Geographic areas like different countries, each region consists of a network of several Availability Zones.
+- **Variability:** The software and services available can differ from one region to another.

+**Availability Zones (AZ):**

+- **Relation to Regions:** Each AZ belongs to a region but is geographically distant enough (approximately 100 km apart) to ensure that ideally only one AZ is affected in the event of a disaster.
+- **Consistency:** Within the same region, different AZs generally offer the same software and services.

+**Availability of AZs**
+By utilizing more than one Availability Zone, you can guarantee higher availability.
+In case one AZ fails, others can provide a backup.